 - Then the seven seals are opened one at a time (ch.
 6).
 Each seal represents trials which are common to earthly life and will occur throughout history.
-These calamities are similar to Jesus’ general warnings in Matt 24, which he called false signs, as they do not signify the End.
+These calamities are similar to Jesus’ general warnings in Matt 24, which he called false signs.
 In this life there will always be war, famine, poverty and death.
 These events are not signs of the End.

 - The white horse stands for conquest.

 - The red horse stands for war and bloodshed.

 - The black horse means famine and poverty.